Dinir/obs-audio-filter-guide/guide-en.md

 ![Filter Window][OBS Filter Window]

-When you access the filters from the peak meter, you will see all the filters set for the corresponding channel.
+To see all filters applied to a given audio channel, click the corresponding gear icon in the peak meter.

-1. Eyes show if filters are active.
-If you feel like you have to keep a filter while not going to use it right now, you can click the eye to toggle the filter to be on and off, instead of just deleting it or altering the value of the filter.
+1. The eye icon indicates whether a given filter is active.
+If you'd like to temporarily disable a filter without necessarily removing it forever, you can click the eye to toggle the filter on and off instead of just deleting it or altering its value.
-2. These icons will let you add, remove, and adjust the order of the filters.
-Signals of an audio channel will go through them from top to bottom.
+2. These icons will let you add new filters, remove filters, and adjust their order.
+OBS Studio will apply these audio filters to the channel's signal in order from top to bottom.

-Remember that **only the first filter in the order will receive the raw audio input**.
-All the other filters will receive the altered signal from a filter right above it.
+It's worth noting that **only the first filter in the order will receive the raw audio input**.
+All the other filters will receive the audio signal *after* it's been processed by the filter immediately above.

 - - -